UniMath/agda-unimath/src/metric-spaces/cauchy-pseudocompletion-of-metric-spaces.lagda.md

       ( is-limit-map-lim-cauchy-pseudocompletion-is-complete-Metric-Space u)
 ```

-### The isometry from the Cauchy pseudocompletion of a complete metric space to its limit
+### The isometry mapping a Cauchy approximation in a complete metric space to its limit

 ```agda
 module _